One-click install: Neon MCP Server in Cursor

 For more details, see:

-Scheduled maintenance for Business plans
+## Scheduled maintenance for Business and Enterprise plans

 As announced earlier, we're rolling out scheduled updates that include Postgres version upgrades, security patches, and Neon feature improvements.